Citroën BX: BX Van

 A version of the BX with an extended fiberglass roof and no rear seat called the BX Van was produced in Finland.
 At the time vans had to pay a smaller registration tax than passenger cars so people wanted to be able to register the BX as a van.
-The regular BX estate couldn't be registered as a van in Finland because Finnish law required vans to have a cargo space at least 130 centimeters high and 2.5m3 in cargo volume, lengthwise measured awkwardly from inner boot lid to the bottom of steering wheel (nobody knows the whole phenomena on how the volume was counted back in times).
+The regular BX estate couldn't be registered as a van in Finland because Finnish law required vans to have a cargo space at least 130 centimeters high and 2.5m3 in cargo volume, lengthwise measured awkwardly from inner boot lid to the bottom of steering wheel.
 The higher roof was achieved by cutting off the original steel roof and replacing it with a large box made of fiberglass.
 The BX Van was quite popular and over 2000 of them were sold.

 A different van version was marketed in Ireland.
 This was directly based upon the shape of the estate but with rear doors and windows removed.